PolymerLabs/arcs/shell/docs/glossary.md

 An Arc consists of

 * One or more recipes that run inside the Arc.
 Recipes are authored by developers or composed by the strategizer with user input.
-* Views that are owned by the Arc or were mapped into the Arc (from another Arc).
-Views correspond to data that may be read-only or writable by particles running inside the Arc.
+* Stores that are owned by the Arc or were mapped into the Arc (from another Arc).
+Stores correspond to data that may be read-only or writable by particles running inside the Arc.
 * Zero or more suggested follow-on recipes.
 E.g., a restaurant may expose an Arc with a few follow-on recipes to book a table or order takeout.

 An Arc can be